akshay-sonalkar/Structural-Design-Patterns/README.md

 **Description**: Adds additional responsibilities to an object dynamically.
 It provides a flexible alternative to subclassing for extending functionality.

 **Real-time Example**: A coffee shop where you can add different condiments (like milk, sugar, etc.) to a coffee.
 Each condiment adds additional functionality (cost, description) to the base coffee object.

-### Flyweight Pattern
-**Description**: Reduces the cost of creating and manipulating a large number of similar objects by sharing as much data as possible with other similar objects.

-**Real-time Example**: A text editor where each character is a flyweight object.
-Instead of creating a new object for each character, the editor reuses existing character objects to save memory.

 ### Facade Pattern
 **Description**: Provides a simplified interface to a complex subsystem.
 It defines a higher-level interface that makes the subsystem easier to use.